AntonFagerberg/BM-Elite-Force-II/README.md

 There are some bugs which I know of but I'm not currently not trying to fix them.
 Feel free to submit a pull request if you wish. :)

 ### Linux
-Fullscreen mode and Sound doesn't work in Ubuntu 12.10.
+Fullscreen mode and Sound doesn't work in Ubuntu 12.10 as far as I can tell.

 ### Windows
 Keys for shooting doesn't work on some keyboards under Windows.
+A problem with sticky keys maybe?

 ## Requirements
 Java 1.6+ is required.
 Everything else is distributed with the pre-compiled builds.